-Generic: 2-alkenoic acid, 2 alkyl, 2 alkyl ester, polymer with alkyl alkenoate, carbomonocyle, alkyl alkenoate and alkyl alkenoate, alkyl peroxide initiated; polymer exemption flag.
+Generic: Carbopolycyclic dicarboxylic acid, dialkyl ester, polymer with dialkyl carbomonocyclic diester, dialkyl substituted carbomonocyclic diester alkali metal salt and alkanediol; polymer exemption flag.

 Polymer exemption flag: The chemical must be manufactured such that it meets the polymer exemption criteria as described under 40 CFR §723.250(e)(1), in addition to meeting the definition of polymer at 40 CFR §723.250(b).

-Assessed Conditions of Use (intended, known, or reasonably foreseen)1:
+Assessed Conditions of Use (intended, known, or reasonably foreseen):

-Intended use(s) (generic): Paint
+Intended use(s) (generic): Support resin

-Known and reasonably foreseen use(s): Paints and coatings.
+Known and reasonably foreseen use(s): Cleaning agent, adhesive and sealant chemical

-Summary: The chemical substance is not likely to present an unreasonable risk based on based on low human health concern, low environmental hazard, and the substance not being a PBT.
+Summary: The chemical substance is not likely to present an unreasonable risk based on low human health concern and low environmental hazard.
 Although EPA estimated that the new chemical substance would be very persistent, this did not indicate a likelihood that the chemical substance would present an unreasonable risk, given that the chemical substance has low potential for bioaccumulation, low human health concern, and low environmental hazard.

 Fate: Environmental fate is the determination of which environmental compartment(s) a chemical moves to, the expected residence time in the environmental compartment(s) and removal and degradation processes.
 Environmental fate is an important factor in determining exposure and thus in determining whether a chemical may present an unreasonable risk.
 EPA estimated a number of physical-chemical and fate properties of this new chemical substance using data for analogous chemicals.
-Overall, these estimates were indicative of low potential for this chemical substance to volatilize into the air and a low potential for this chemical migrate into ground water and that the substance would be effectively removed should it be released into wastewater.
+Overall, these estimates were indicative of low potential for this chemical substance to volatilize into the air and a low potential for this chemical to migrate into ground water.
+Removal of the substance in wastewater treatment is likely.

-Persistence2: Persistence is relevant to whether a new chemical substance is likely to present an unreasonable risk because chemicals that are not degraded in the environment at rates that
+Persistence: Persistence is relevant to whether a new chemical substance is likely to present an unreasonable risk because chemicals that are not degraded in the environment at rates that prevent substantial buildup in the environment, and thus increase potential for exposure, may

-1 Intended uses are those identified in the section 5(a) notification.
+&lt;sup>1 Intended uses are those identified in the section 5(a) notification.
 EPA identifies "known" and "reasonably foreseen" uses of the new chemical substance based on evidence of current use of the new chemical substance outside the United States and evidence of the current uses of chemical substances that are structurally analogous to the new chemical substance.
 EPA identifies uses based on searches of internal CBI EPA PMN databases (containing use information on analog chemicals), other U.S. government public sources, the National Library of Medicine's Hazardous Substances Data Bank (HSDB), the Chemical Abstract Service STN Platform, REACH Dossiers, technical encyclopedias (e.g., Kirk-Othmer and Ullmann), and Internet searches.

-2 Persistence: A chemical substance is considered to have limited persistence if it has a half-life in water, soil or sediment of less than 2 months or there are equivalent or analogous data.
+&lt;sup>2 Persistence: A chemical substance is considered to have limited persistence if it has a half-life in water, soil or sediment of less than 2 months or there are equivalent or analogous data.
 A chemical substance is considered to be persistent if it has a half-life in water, soil or sediments of greater than 2 months but less than or equal to 6 months or if there are equivalent or analogous data.
 A chemical substance is considered to be very persistent if it has a half-life in water, soil or sediments of greater than 6 months or there are equivalent or analogous data.
 (64 FR 60194; November 4, 1999)

-TSCA Section 5(a)(3)(C) Determination for Premanufacture Notice (PMN) P-17-0207 prevent substantial buildup in the environment, and thus increase potential for exposure, may present a risk if the substance presents a hazard to human health or the environment.
+TSCA Section 5(a)(3)(C) Determination for Premanufacture Notice (PMN) P-17-0256 present a risk if the substance presents a hazard to human health or the environment.
 EPA estimated biodegradation half-lives of this new chemical substance using data for analogous chemicals.
 These estimates indicate that the chemical substance is very persistent.